Search

 No fewer than 11 of the top 14 in the ‘Race for Qatar’ standings are set to line up here, though not top-placed Mika Noodt who said on his Instagram account: “No @t100triathlon French Riviera for me!
 We made the call to skip this one, take a short break now, and already prepared a decent plan to be in peak shape for the Grand Final in Qatar.
 It’s of course tough to sit out while the form is great, but we believe this is the smart move for the bigger picture 👊 “

-And Youri Keulen has made a similar decision but with the likes of San Francisco winner Rico Bogen, Antonio Benito Lopez and hot shots such as Leo Bergere, Morgan Pearson and Vincent Luis – who returns after a short injury-enforced break – there’s plenty of firepower on show.
+And Youri Keulen has made a similar decision but with the likes of San Francisco winner Rico Bogen, Antonio Benito Lopez and hot shots such as Leo Bergere and Morgan Pearson there’s plenty of firepower on show.

-We’ve had four different winners so far – Kate Waugh, Julie Derron, Taylor Knibb and Lucy Charles-Barclay but just the first two of those travel to the south of France this week.
+We’ve had four different winners so far – Kate Waugh, Julie Derron, Taylor Knibb and Lucy Charles-Barclay but none of those now travel to the south of France this week.

-Hot shot Jess Learmonth has been animating pretty much every T100 she takes part in and when her run gets back to 100% she’s going to be a threat to all.
+In their absence it opens it up for others and top of the revised start list is hot shot Jess Learmonth who has been animating pretty much every T100 she takes part in and when her run gets back to 100% she’s going to be a threat to all.

-Ashleigh Gentle will feel she has a point to prove as she aims to regain her PTO / T100 standing from a couple of years ago while Lucy Byram caught the eye in London and is getting closer to the podium spots.
+Ashleigh Gentle will feel she has a point to prove as she aims to regain her PTO / T100 standing from a couple of years ago – and she along with India Lee are now the only other former winners – while Lucy Byram caught the eye in London and is getting closer to the podium spots.

-Taylor Spivey and Paula Findlay are others for the short list while Georgia Taylor-Brown, fresh from second place at Supertri Chicago over the weekend, will be hoping for better luck on her second T100 start after a puncture wrecked her chances in London.
+Paula Findlay has to be massively respected too on a course which will test everyone’s biking skills – as does Georgia Taylor-Brown, fresh from second place at Supertri Chicago over the weekend, and no doubt hoping for better luck on her second T100 start after a puncture wrecked her chances in London.

 Prize Money and Points